-Stuffed Aloo Paratha, is not a complicated recipe as you are thinking.
-This the easiest method for masala coated potato which is stuffed in wheat flat bread.
-These parathas do not require any side dishes, as they are already loaded with slurping masalas.
+Stuffed Aloo Paratha is not as complicated a recipe as you are thinking.
+This is the easiest method for masala-coated potato stuffed in wheat flatbread.
+These parathas do not require side dishes, as they are already loaded with slurping masalas.

 These parathas are versatile.
-Plays a perfect companion while traveling, can be a perfect healthy dinner or breakfast!
-Unexpected guests? no problem!
-Do not give a second chance and try this recipe.
+It plays a perfect companion while traveling and can be an excellent healthy dinner or breakfast!
+Unexpected guests?
+No problem!
+Do not give a second chance, and try this recipe.

-And for sure, you will be paid back with lots of appreciations.
+And for sure, you will be paid back with lots of appreciation.
 I love this recipe because it is a perfect food to go!!
-No messy boxes, and messy fingers.
+No messy boxes and dirty fingers.

-I just roll them individually in the aluminum foil for eating just unwrap the foil and it is perfect to have them as it is.
+I roll them individually in the aluminum foil for eating.
+Just unwrap the foil, and it is perfect to have them as it is.

 How to make aloo paratha

-1. To the wheat flour, add water little at a time and knead.
+1. Add water, a little at a time, to the wheat flour and knead.
 Knead the flour well to form a soft dough.
 Adjust the water accordingly.
 The dough should not stick to the hand.
-If it sticks add the little flour to make them perfect.
+If it sticks, add a little flour to make them perfect.

 2. Boil and peel the potatoes.
-Mash them up gently, so that no lumps are seen.
-In a pan, add 2 teaspoon of cooking oil, followed by the mashed up potatoes.
+Mash them up gently so that no lumps are seen.
+Add 2 teaspoon of cooking oil in a pan, followed by the mashed potatoes.
 Then add red chili powder, coriander powder, cumin powder, and salt.

 Keep the potato balls in the center of the add the masala in the center.